ethanrushh/Relay-Chat/README.md

 # Relay-Chat
 A fully hosted free chat service (side project) deployed to https://relayapp.net ONLY.
+This app is currently in the prototype stage.
+A complete rewrite of the server code and a major refactor of the fornt end will be coming in the future.

 # Welcome
 ![Relay Chat Banner](https://user-images.githubusercontent.com/82483782/216410640-c7b81534-ce98-4e52-9ddb-373aa11919d6.png)